Sharding functions

 shard = 0

-This sends users with the IDs 1, 2 and 3 to shard 0.
-Unlike hash sharding, a mapping is required for all values of the sharding key.
-If a value is used that doesn't have a mapping, by default, the query will be sent to all shards.
+This example will route all queries with user_id equals to one, two or three to shard zero.
+Unlike hash sharding, a value <-> shard mapping is required for all values of the sharding key.
+If a value is used that doesn't have a mapping, the query will be sent to all shards.

-The sharded_tables entry is still required for list and range sharding.
-It specifies the data type of the column which tells PgDog how to parse its value at runtime.
+The [[sharded_tables]] configuration entry is still required for list and range sharding.
+It specifies the data type of the column, which tells PgDog how to parse its value at runtime.

 Range

-Sharding by range is similar to list-based algorithm except instead of specifying the values explicitly, you can specify a bounding range.
-All values which are included in the range will be sent to the specified shard:
+Sharding by range function is similar to list sharding function, except instead of specifying the values explicitly, you can specify a bounding range.
+All values which are included in the range will be sent to the specified shard, for example:

 [[sharded_mappings]]